6 weeks ago, when I was still at home, I didn’t really know what to expect. I was excited to go, but also really nervous.

 My teaching experience

 During the project I gave English class to an Islamic senior high school.
 It was the first time I was teaching a whole class.
 They were enthusiastic about me being there, but they were also really scared to talk English.
-I think the shyness is really a thing in this culture.
 I found out that improving their English will not be my goal to accomplish these 6 weeks, but getting rid of their fear.
-I had to think of ways to let them speak, making it less scary for them.
+Hence, I had to think of ways to let them speak, without it being scary.
 It was really challenging, but using games and making them more active really helped.
 I had a good time teaching the students and I was really happy seeing them be less scared and more motivated.
-It was great to see that I really made an impact.
-And I felt really special when the school organized a birthday party and a farewell party for me, something they never did before for other AIESEC volunteers!
+It was great to see my impact, and I felt really special when the school organized a birthday and farewell party for me, something they never did before for other AIESEC volunteers!

 (Celebrating my birthday)